Low-Density Graph Codes for slow fading Relay Channels: Introduction

 The specific task of the relay is determined by the strategy or protocol.
-In the case of Amplify and Forward (AF), the relay amplifies the received signal and noise; for Decode and Forward (DF), the relay first decodes and then re-encodes the message before sending it to the destination.
-It is not straightforward to state which strategy is optimal, because this depends on the channel conditions, such as the ergodicity of the temporal correlation of the fading gain and the distances between the source, the relay and the destination\cite{kramer2007cc}.
+In the case Decode and Forward (DF), the relay first decodes and then re-encodes the message before sending it to the destination.
 A variant of DF is coded cooperation, where the relay decodes the message received from the source, and then transmits \textit{additional} parity bits of the message, resulting in a more spectral efficient strategy \cite{hunter2006dtc}, compared to a traditional DF protocol.
 Instead of \textit{SNR accumulation} (logarithmic rise of mutual information with received power from the relay) at the destination, we get \textit{information accumulation} (linear rise of mutual information with received power from the relay) \cite{zhao2003sna}.
 It has been shown in \cite{hunter2006oac} that the outage probability \cite{biglieri1998fci}, \cite{ozarow1994itc} of coded cooperation for half-duplex BF channels is smaller than for repetition-based protocols.
 Moreover, the concept of coded cooperation can be used in more complex strategies, such as Amplify-Decode-Forward \cite{bao2005daf}, where the relay can choose between DF and AF.
 So finally, replacing the decode-and-repeat part in any protocol by this more intelligent ``information adding'' strategy improves the outage probability performance.
-As a consequence, constructing a near-outage channel code for a coded cooperation scenario results in a competitive error-correcting code in terms of error-rate performance vs. SNR for a given rate $R$.\\ In a first part, this paper analyzes the outage probability for binary phase shift keying (BPSK) modulations and derives a coding rate limitation that is necessary for the protocol to have diversity two, valid for all discrete alphabets.
-But not every code satisfying this information theoretical rate limitation achieves a double diversity order.
-In contrast to DF, the diversity order is not guaranteed by the protocol itself.
-Deriving a code structure exhibiting full-diversity will be treated in the second part of the paper.\\
+As a consequence, constructing a near-outage channel code for a coded cooperation scenario results in a competitive error-correcting code in terms of error-rate performance vs. SNR for a given rate $R$.\\